vutran1710/vt47-react-app-template/README.md

 ```bash
 $ npm start
 ```
-4. Open your favourite browser and go to **http://localhost:3333** to enjoy
+4. Open your favourite browser and hit **http://localhost:3333** to enjoy

 #### Happy Coding!